BestTimesToVisit.com Logo

 safety

 Singapore is generally very safe, but it's always wise to be aware of your surroundings, especially at night.
-Avoid walking alone in poorly lit areas and use ride-hailing apps like Grab instead of walking long distances late at night.
+Avoid walking alone in poorly lit areas.
+Use Grab or taxis instead of walking long distances at night, and keep your valuables secure.

 packing